nosqlbench/nosqlbench-docs/site/content/docs/nosqlbench/showcase.md

 ##### Cycle Logging

-It is possible to record the result status of each and every cycles in a NoSQLBench test run.
+It is possible to record the result status of each and every cycle in a NoSQLBench test run.
 If the results are mostly homogeneous, the RLE encoding of the results will reduce the output file down to a small fraction of the number of cycles.
 The errors are mapped to ordinals by error type, and these ordinals are stored into a direct RLE-encoded log file.
 For most testing where most of the results